Monday, July 05, 2021

 them into something that

-would almost become
+would become impossible

 to prove, utilizing the devices